NeilKhera/Luna65/README.md

 ### License
 Designed by Neil Khera.

-Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution.
+Creative Commons Attribution/Share-Alike.
 See license.txt for additional details.

 __